ilaychen/ECDSA-OpenCL/README.md

 1.Download the Git directory.

-2.Go inside the secp256k1-latest directory and run:
+2.Go inside the secp256k1-latest :

-make

-To run it, simply write:

-./tests
+libsecp256k1 is built using autotools:

+$ ./autogen.sh $ ./configure $ make $ ./tests $ sudo make install # optional

 STATUS: In a near futur, we're going to integrate this library to the Bitcoin-Core and test it.